dviramontes/reddit-newsletter/README.md

 - Please refer to [this doc](./k8s/README.md) for usage

-### TODO
+### TODO (things i would like to build next)

-- [ ] Abstract more db interactions code intro controllers so we can reuse queries and business logic
+- [ ] Abstract more db interaction code intro controllers so we can reuse queries and business logic
 - [ ] Write test
 - [ ] CICD
+- [ ] Build out the operator pattern to kick off more request to kubernetes job workers on demand from API server
+- [ ] Add infra for API service

 ### Production

-- `make build worker` # builds worker image
+- `make build worker` # builds worker images
 - `make build service` # builds service image aka API server